pztrn/opensaps/README.md

 go install -v gitlab.com/pztrn/opensaps
 ```

+Or drop into [tags section](https://gitlab.com/pztrn/opensaps/tags) to grab a precompiled binary!

 # Configuration

 Take a look at ``opensaps.example.yaml`` for configuration example.
-Right now there is no documentation about configuration file, but it
-will appear in future.
+Right now there is no documentation about configuration file, but it will appear in future.

 # Usage

-The only parameter OpenSAPS binary accepts is a configuration file
+The only parameter OpenSAPS binary accepts is a configuration file path.
-path.
 Do it like:

 ```
 opensaps -config /path/to/opensaps.yaml